Your Career and Your Lifestyle are in Your Own Hands

 Glassdoor (a job recruitment company) found that nine of the 10 highest-paying majors were male-dominated.
 By contrast, six of the 10 lowest-paying majors were female-dominated.

-To me, it’s useless discussion as there are different girls, women, and even on domestic level, different situations in each family.
-For instance, I take care about investments but my wife is handling all the bills, banking, and mortgages.
+To me, it’s a useless discussion as there are different girls, women, and even on a domestic level, different situations in each family.
+For instance, I take care of investments but my wife is handling all the bills, banking, and mortgages.
 So, who is better in this case?

 If to look at the financial industry and men’s participation vs. women, less than 10% of mutual fund portfolio managers are female.
-It is an impressive difference but, frankly, I don’t intend discussing this issue further.
+It is an impressive difference but, frankly, I don’t intend to discuss this issue further.
 I just want to tell you one thing: if the girl is ambitious enough, she will be in the financial industry.
 One example is my daughter-in-law.
-She has earned Master Degree in Finances, and is working for one of the major financial institutions in the United States.
+She has earned a Master's Degree in Finances and is working for one of the major financial institutions in the United States.

-I want, however, provide you with some information and very interesting and useful table from that article for those who are in the process of choosing or changing a profession.
+I want, however, to provide you with some information and a very interesting and useful table from that article for those who are in the process of choosing or changing a profession.

-Again, as I have discussed earlier (see my other posts), we have the problem with educating teenagers with the basic of finances and handling money.
+Again, as I have discussed earlier (see my other posts), we have the problem with educating teenagers on the basics of finances and handling money.
 Until the schools will change the curriculum, we will have many young adults who have high debt with credit cards and education loans.